Patient education: Mouth and dental injuries in children (Beyond the Basics)

 Antibiotics — Antibiotics are not often required for children with dental or mouth injuries.
-However, children with complicated mouth wounds, including those that require stitches, may be treated with five to seven days of antibiotics to prevent infection .
-Also, children with heart conditions that require antibiotics to prevent a heart infection (endocarditis) after dental work should receive antibiotics.
+However, children with complicated mouth wounds, including those that require stitches, may be treated with five to seven days of antibiotics to prevent infection [4,5].
+Also, children with heart conditions that require antibiotics to prevent a heart infection (endocarditis) after dental work should receive antibiotics .

 Tetanus prevention — A dose of tetanus vaccine may be necessary depending upon the child’s tetanus immunization status.
-(See "Patient information: Vaccines for infants and children age 0 to 6 years (Beyond the Basics)" and "Patient information: Vaccines for children age 7 to 18 years (Beyond the Basics)".)
+(See "Patient education: Vaccines for infants and children age 0 to 6 years (Beyond the Basics)" and "Patient education: Vaccines for children age 7 to 18 years (Beyond the Basics)".)

 Hygiene and diet — After a tooth or mouth injury, it is important to continue keeping the teeth clean.
 This includes brushing twice per day with a soft bristled toothbrush.
 Occasionally, a mouthwash will be prescribed to prevent swelling and infection.